+h.
-1. Design and development in the TND Overlay District shall comply with the following design principles:

-A. Design Standards.

-(1) Refer to and comply with the New London Village Design Guide, Exhibit B, a general Manual of Written and Graphic Design Guidelines, which shall be supplemented by a specific and detailed manual as per §1-2202.5.C.

-(2) Refer to §1-2211 for additional design standards for conditional uses.

-B. Street and Alley Network.
+- 1. Design and development in the TND Overlay District shall comply with the following design principles: - A. Design Standards. - a.
+Refer to and comply with the New London Village Design Guide, Exhibit B, a general Manual of Written and Graphic Design Guidelines, which shall be supplemented by a specific and detailed manual as per §1-2202.5.C. - Refer to §1-2211 for additional design standards for conditional uses. - B. Street and Alley Network.
 The success of the TND Overlay District will be based in part on an effective and continuous street and alley network.
 Through streets enhance connections between neighborhoods.
-The alley relieves the frontage street from certain service functions, preserves the streetscape without curb cuts, and allows buildings to be placed forward on the lot to provide greater curb appeal.

-(1) A interconnected network of streets and alleys should be created to effectively accommodate vehicle, pedestrian, and bicycle circulation, and to create a block structure.
-Streets and alleys shall form an interconnected vehicular circulation network to the maximum extent possible.

-(2) Development adjacent to existing streets and alleys shall include extensions thereof to serve new development, redevelopment, or infill development.

-(3) The street rights-of-way from the TND Overlay District shall be extended to connect to adjoining tracts where feasible.

-(4) New streets within the TND Overlay District are intended to be village-like, not like a highway and not like a conventional suburban road.
-The street widths, curb radii, centerline horizontal alignment, and on-street parking conditions shall be in accordance with the following table.

-(5) Streets shall have minor deflections in their alignment to provide short, curving vistas.
+The alley relieves the frontage street from certain service functions, preserves the streetscape without curb cuts, and allows buildings to be placed forward on the lot to provide greater curb appeal. - a.
+An interconnected network of streets and alleys should be created to effectively accommodate vehicles, pedestrians, and bicycle circulation, and to create a block structure. streets and ss shall form an interconnected vehicular circulation network to the maximum extent possible. - b.
+Development adjacent to existing streets and alleys shall include extensions thereof to serve new development, redevelopment, or infill development. - c.
+The street rights-of-way from the TND Overlay District shall be extended to connect to adjoining tracts where feasible. - d.
+New streets within the TND Overlay District are intended to be village-like, not like a highway and not like a conventional suburban road.
+The street widths, curb radii, centerline horizontal alignment, and on-street parking conditions shall be in accordance with the following table. - e.
+Streets shall have minor deflections in their alignment to provide short, curving vistas.

-Table 1: Minimum Design Standards for TND Overlay District Streets Design Standards Collector Neighborhood Street One Way Lane Alley Right-of-Way Width 60 ft.
+Design Standards Collector Neighborhood Street One Way Lane Alley Right-of-Way Width 60 ft.
 30 ft.
 30 ft.
 20 ft.
-Cartway Width With Curbs (No Parking) 22 ft.
+Cartway Width With Curbs (No Parking) 20 ft.
 18 ft.
 10 ft.
-16 ft. (no curb) Minimum Center Line Radii 100 ft.
+16 ft (No Curb) Minimum Center Line Radii 100 ft.
 50 ft.
-25 ft.
-N/A Maximum Grades 7% 8% 10% 10% Grass Strip 4 ft.
+10 ft.
+16 ft.
+Maximum Grades 7% 8% 10% 10% Grass Strip 4 ft.
 4 ft.
 4 ft.
-N/A

-Design Standards Collector Neighborhood Street One Way Lane Alley Sidewalk Width 4 ft.
-6 in.
+N/A Sidewalk Width 4 ft.
+6. in.
 4 ft.
-6 in.
+6. in.
 4 ft.
-6 in.
+6. in.
 N/A Isolation Distance 1 100 ft.
 50 ft.
 25 ft.
 25 ft.
 Minimum Curb Radii at Intersection 2 25 ft.
 15 ft.
 10 ft.
 5 ft.

-1Distance between the center line of the driveway/private access street and the nearest intersecting street center by the type of street accessed.
+1 Distance between the center line of the driveway/private access street and the nearest intersecting street center by the type of street accessed.

-2When streets of different classifications intersect the Minimum Curb Radius shall apply to promote the pedestrian-friendly street environment.
+2 When streets of different classifications intersect the Minimum Curb Radius shall apply to promote the pedestrian-friendly street environment.

-(6) Lots in the TND Overlay District shall not be required to meet the standards for reverse frontage and double frontage contained in §1-1305.1 and .2, unless the Board finds that they must be imposed for purposes of safety and traffic circulation The use of alleys and shared driveways is encouraged.

-(7) Alleys, where provided, shall enable vehicular access to the rear of properties and produce an enhanced streetscape by enabling buildings to be placed closer to the street and moving garage doors and curb cuts away from the street.

-(8) Alleys, where provided, shall have a minimum cartway width of 12 feet and a minimum right-of-way width of 18 feet.
-Alleys shall be dedicated to the Township, unless the Board of Supervisors chooses not to accept dedication.
+- f.
+Lots in the TND Overlay District shall not be required to meet the standards for reverse frontage and double frontage contained in §1-1305.1 and §1-1305.2, unless the Board finds that they must be imposed for purposes of safety and traffic circulation The use of alleys and shared driveways is encouraged. - g. , where provided, shall enable vehicular access to the rear of properties and produce an enhanced streetscape by enabling buildings to be placed closer to the street and moving garage doors and curb cuts away from the street. - h.
+Alleys, where provided, shall have a minimum cartway width of 12 feet and a minimum right-of-way width of 18 feet.
+Alleys shall be dedicated to the Township unless the Board of Supervisors chooses not to accept dedication.